Here’s where all of the after-school practices and preparation become exciting!

-Our CDL regular season tournaments constitute the core of our program.
-Each high school team participates in six of these tournaments, divided among four conferences; each middle school team participates in five tournaments, competing in three conferences.
+Our regular season tournaments constitute the core of our program.
+Each high school team participates in six of these tournaments, divided among five conferences; each middle school team participates in five tournaments, competing in three conferences.
 Some tournaments include multiple conferences.
-The culminating tournaments of the season – the Chicago Debate Championships and Chicago Middle School Debate Championships – bring together debaters from all conferences to compete to be named city champion.
+The culminating tournaments of the season – the Chicago Debate Championships and Chicago Middle School Debate Championships – bring together debaters from all conferences to compete to be named City Champion.

 Each year, Chicago Debates organizes additional competitions, to which select high-performing teams from across all conferences are invited.
-These events, sponsored and hosted by private partners, provide students with the opportunity to experience a professional work setting, interact with professionals, and attend career panels and workshops.
+These events, sponsored and hosted by private partners, provide students with the opportunity to experience a professional work setting, interact with company employees, and attend career panels and workshops.

 Regional and National Tournaments

-Numerous CDL teams compete in regional and national competitions throughout the school year, where they have achieved great success.
-CDL teams have won the National Urban Debate Championships six times and reached at least the semi-finals in virtually every other year of this tournament’s history.
+Numerous teams from Chicago Debates compete in regional and national competitions throughout the school year, where they have achieved great success.
+Chicago teams have won the National Urban Debate Championships six times and reached at least the semi-finals in virtually every other year of this tournament’s history.
 Our students regularly win speaker awards at this event.
 Our winning team in 2010 and two of our top debaters in 2013 were invited to meet President Obama in the Oval Office.

-Each year since 2012, CDL teams have qualified for and competed in the Tournament of Champions, the most prestigious tournament in the country.
+Each year since 2012, Chicago teams have qualified for and competed in the Tournament of Champions, the most prestigious tournament in the country.
 In 2016, five of our teams competed.